-I'm an academic and a dean, so I can't help but be buoyed by the not without reducing enteric methane, an area that is flourishing with as many possible solutions as questions.
-That's what makes possibility of more investment in promising research, particularly in the public sector.
+I'm an academic and a dean, so I can't help but be buoyed by the possibility of more investment in promising research, particularly in the public sector.
 However, I am first a member of our global community, and as such, I want us to do whatever we can - and what we must - to safeguard our planet and our food supply.